Buzz Groups (classroom)

 - Choose how you are going to present the prompt question, such as on a worksheet, presentation slide, or whiteboard.

-- Develop handouts to guide the activity using Google Docs and/or create a Blackboard Collaborate Ultra session in which students will work collaboratively.
+- Develop handouts to guide the activity in which students will work collaboratively.

 - Form groups, announce the discussion prompt and provide a time limit for activity.
 Note: Consider limiting the group size to 2-3 students.
 Groups larger than 2-3 people are encouraged to use text-based chat features instead of speaking to one another to reduce the noise volume in the room and to prevent shouting across long distances between students.